madeleinejohanson/UrbanCoDe/ReadMeTemp.md

 Please note that the keys are case sensitive.

 #####Value(V)
-Associated values of properties.The list should be structured so that the first branch of data is associated with the first key.
+Valules of properties.The list should be structured so that the first branch of data is associated with the first key.
 This allows unique values to be associated with multiple polygons.

 #####GeoJSON(J)
-GeoJSON Feature Collection containin.
+GeoJSON Feature Collection.

 <br>